-- 10-12 medium apples (5 lbs), a mix of types
+- 10-12 medium (5 lbs) apples, a mix of types

-- ¼ cup granulated sugar
+- 1/4 cup granulated sugar

-- ¼ cup light brown sugar, packed
+- 1/4 cup light brown sugar, packed

-- ¼ tsp kosher salt
+- 1/4 tsp kosher salt

-- ½ tsp cinnamon
+- 1/2 tsp cinnamon

-- ¼ cup bourbon
+- 1/4 cup bourbon

 - 1 recipe pie dough for a two crust 9-inch pie

 - Add the bourbon to the pot and bring to a boil over medium high heat.
 Pour any more juices that have collected in the bowl into the pot.
 Reduce the juices to a thick syrup, about 7-8 minutes.

 - Preheat oven to 425F.

 - Roll out the bottom crust of the pie.
 Once it's large enough, about 12 inches around, press it into the pie plate.
-Trim the overhang to ½ inch.
+Trim the overhang to 1/2 inch.

 - Fill the crust with the cooled apples and syrup.